Climate Monitoring and Attribution external collaborations

 The International ad hoc Detection and Attribution Group (IDAG): we work together with other IDAG scientists on several projects related to the detection and attribution of climate change.
 IDAG has made major contributions to the reports of the IPCC Working Group I.

 University of New South Wales Climate Change Research Centre: improvement of land surface station meteorological observations for application to extremes and health hazards; advanced statistical techniques for homogenisation of radiosonde data.

 The Met Office / NERC Joint Climate Research Program's HadIR project collaborates with the Universities of Reading and Edinburgh as well as internationally with Lulea Technical University's Satellite Atmospheric Science Group.
 The aim of HadIR is to develop homogeneous datasets of infra-red and microwave radiances from satellite observations and use them to interpret climate variations, improve our understanding of the water cycle, and validate and improve climate models and their representation of atmospheric processes.

 We work with the USA's National Center for Atmospheric Research (NCAR) on analysis of humidity at the surface and aloft.

-We support a PhD student with the University of Leicester Earth Observation Science Group on temperature monitoring using radiances from the land surface observed by satellites.
+We maintain links with the University of Leicester Earth Observation Science Group on temperature monitoring using radiances from the land surface observed by satellites.

 We are part of a consortium including the University of Edinburgh, University of Leicester, NOCS and Rutherford Appleton Laboratory which is re-analysing the sea surface temperature record retrieved from the series of Along Track Scanning Radiometer (ATSR) satellite sensors: the ATSR Re-analysis for Climate (ARC).